What Is An Asbestos Register

-Any commercial building or workplace found to contain asbestos, asbestos containing materials (ACM) or was built prior to 1990, requires an asbestos register to be in place and accessible when required.
+Any commercial building or workplace operating within buildings built prior to 2003, where the presence of asbestos is unknown, suspected, or has previously been identified, requires an asbestos register to be in place and accessible when required.
+An asbestos materials register will include the date on which the asbestos, presumed asbestos or asbestos containing material (ACM) was identified, the location, type and condition of the asbestos at the time of inspection.
+The register will also state, where there is no asbestos or ACM present or if it is assumed likely to be present or not in an area that is inaccessible at the time of the asbestos audit.
 Where there is an active asbestos register, it must be reviewed by a qualified and competent asbestos consultant and updated every 5 years to meet legislative requirements.
-An asbestos materials register will include the date on which the asbestos, presumed asbestos or ACM was identified, the location, type and condition of the asbestos at the time of inspection.
-The register will also state, where there is no asbestos or ACM present or if it is assumed likely to be present or not in an area that is inaccessible at the time of the asbestos audit.

 Our Asbestos Registers Include:

-The information obtained during an asbestos inspection is outlined in the Code of Practice on How to Control and Manage Asbestos in the Workplace, which provides a brief asbestos register template.
-The template provided is limited to the following sections:
+The information obtained during an asbestos audit and included in our asbestos registers is based on the Code of Practice on How to Control and Manage Asbestos in the Workplace.
+At a minimum our asbestos registers include the following sections:

 - Date of Identification;